-To count as a business expense, mileage reimbursement can be paid only for use of a vehicle that is directly related to work.
-Some examples of work-related driving are visiting clients, making bank deposits and picking up office supplies.
+To count as a business expense, employee mileage reimbursement can be paid only for use of a vehicle that is directly related to work.
+Some examples of work-related driving are visiting clients, making bank deposits, and picking up office supplies.
 Commuting to and from an employee’s regular work location and home is not considered a business expense.
 Employees may not do personal errands while on a business trip except for necessary stops such as lunch breaks.

 FAQs of Mileage Reimbursement

 Still don’t know on which occasions you have to reimburse your employee’s mileage?
 To provide you with more in-depth information, we answered some of the questions you may still have below:

 - Do I have to reimburse my employees for driving their cars?

 As mentioned before, whether you may or may not be required to depend on where you live and whether or not your team earns minimum wage.
 Therefore, it is important for your Finance and HR teams to figure out what the requirements are exactly and build a good policy and reimbursement processes around it.
 We also already discussed the reasons why we think you should choose to reimburse your employees for their mileage even when it is not required by law.

 - Should I reimburse the mileage driven to and from work?

 You can only reimburse your employees when they drive to and from specific work duties.
 That means commuters are not a part of this equation.

 - Can all my employees deduct their mileage expenses?

 Not exactly.
 Your employees can’t use the business standard employee mileage rate after claiming other deductions, such as full purchase price deduction, for that same vehicle.
 They also cannot use the business rate for multiple vehicles at the same time.
 And it almost goes without saying that they can’t deduct their commute.
 If you somehow want to minimize your team’s commuting headache, look into offering commuter benefits.